-Through a calibration run, a set of calibrated values of all parameters and the corresponding E{NS} are obtained.
-Figure 12 shows the variation curves of maximum and minimum values of E{NS} with number of runs by using a GA method and a proposed PRS method, respectively.
-It is indicated from Figure 12 that no mater it is maximum or minimum E{NS} , the value calculated by using a proposed method is almost the same as that by using a GA method when the number of runs does not exceed 100.
+Through a calibration run, a set of calibrated values of all parameters and the corresponding $E{\rm NS}$ are obtained.
+Figure 12 shows the variation curves of maximum and minimum values of $E{\rm NS}$ with number of runs by using a GA method and a proposed PRS method.
+It is indicated from Fig. 12 that no mater it is maximum or minimum $E{\rm NS}$, the PRS-based value is essentially the same as the GA-based one when the number of runs does not exceed 100.
+It is because that the PRS method initially need 100 runs of GA calibration to obtain parameter value samples for selecting the optimal ranges.

-$S{\rm E}$ are supposed to be used to calibrate parameters instead of the corresponding optimal ranges.

 If a proposed method is used for calibration instead of a GA method, there are approximately an increase of 0.001 in maximum $E{\rm NS}$ and an increase of 0.01 in minimum $E{\rm NS}$ when the number of runs is greater than 100.
 Thus, for any particular run number, the value of $E{\rm NS}$ calculated by using a PRS method is not less than that by using a GA method.
+Additionally, it is found from the investigation that there

+5 is no significant difference in computational time between the two methodologies.
 The application of a proposed method, therefore, contributes to a relatively efficient calibration.

-5 5.
-Conclusions
+5. Conclusions

 Considering that there is a relation between the selection of multi-parameter ranges and the calibration effect of a hydrological model, an approach to determine an optimal combination of ranges for the multi-parameter calibration was put forward by analysing parameter probability distribution, parameter sensitivity and correlation between parameters.
+The newly proposed

+- 10 analysing parameter probability distribution, parameter sensitivity and correlation between parameters.
 The newly proposed method was applied for the calibration of a Xinanjiang model for karst areas, and some findings are presented as follows.

-In the Xinanjiang model for karst areas, parameters CI, Kc, SM and B approximately obey normal probability distributions and parameters WM, C, EX, KI, CG and Im exponential probability distributions after 100 independent calibration runs.
-For the parameters of a normal distribution, the MINR defined by using a cumulative frequency curve of calibrated values is preferred to be selected as the optimal parameter range for calibration.
+In the Xinanjiang model, parameters CI, Kc, SM and B approximately obey normal probability distributions and parameters WM, C, EX, KI, CG and Im exponential probability distributions after 100 independent calibration runs.
+For the parameters - of a normal distribution, the MINR defined by using a cumulative frequency curve of calibrated values is preferred to be selected as the optimal parameter range for calibration.
 For the parameters of an exponential distribution, the extension-MINR is recommended to be used for calibration if the initial range can be extended towards the high-probability side; otherwise the MINR is selected as the optimal range for calibration.

-The proposed parameter range selection (PRS) method improves the minimum and mean values of $E{\rm NS}$.
-The application of the proposed methodology results in an increase of 0.01 in minimum $E{\rm NS}$, compared with that of the pure GA method.
-The rising of minimum $E{\rm NS}$ with little change of the maximum may shrink the range of the possible solutions.
+The proposed parameter range selection (PRS) method improves the minimum and mean values of E{NS} .
+The application of the proposed methodology results in an increase of 0.01 in minimum E{NS} , compared with that of the pure GA method.
+The and the optimal ranges of parameters of positive $R{\rm C mean}$ should be preferred to be chosen for the multi-parameter model calibration.

+20 rising of minimum $E{\rm NS}$ with little change of the maximum may shrink the range of the possible solutions.
 As a result, the uncertainty of the model performance can be effectively controlled.

 The M-SPR method is superior to the S-SPR one for calibrating hydrologic models with multiple parameters.
 The $R{\rm C}$ and $S{\rm E}$ are two important indexes that can help to analyse the sensitivity and correlation between parameters and consequently to coordinate with the negatively related parameters.
-The initial ranges of parameters of relatively low $S{\rm E}$ and negative $R{\rm C}$ mean and the optimal ranges of parameters of positive $R{\rm C}$ mean should be preferred to be chosen for the multi-parameter model calibration.
+The initial ranges of parameters of relatively low $S{\rm E}$ and negative $R{\rm C}$ mean